 On Wednesday, November 29, the Seoul Real Estate Investing Meetup invites Lennar, a Fortune500 company, to give a free educational presentation about investing in its turnkey properties.

-Come and join us at “PropTech@Seoul 2017: Real Estate in the Blockchain Era” - Korea’s first ever PropTech conference - to learn how property and technology are being combined to bring further efficiencies and innovative solutions to the real estate industry.
+At this event, co-organized by Mobile Monday, the Seoul Real Estate Investing Meetup, and asiaprop.tech, learn how property and technology are being combined to bring further efficiencies and innovative solutions to the real estate industry.

 Join other investors and entrepreneurs for a drink on Saturday, November 11 at The Lab Gangnam, a new boutique coffee shop owned and operated by two of our own members and newlyweds: Matthew and Kelly.